 by A. Lessels

-Talk about the 2008 Aston Martin V8 Vantage
+What's your take on the 2008 Aston Martin V8 Vantage?

 Aston Martin V8 Vantage Questions

 any comments on the Aston as a daily driver, say 5k miles per year?